Please follow & like us :)

 Ingredients you need and notes

-• Basil leaves: You need to use fresh basil leaves, stems removed, for this sauce and you will need a lot of them.
+• Basil leaves: For this sauce, you need to use fresh basil leaves, stems removed, and you will need a lot of them.

 • Parmesan and Pecorino Romano cheeses: You will need finely grated not shredded cheese.
 It is important to use real parmesan and pecorino romano cheese and not the processed version from the grocery store shelf.